 When it comes to skin care, don’t judge a product’s quality by its price tag — or by the claims made on its label.
 Dr. Khetarpal recommends investing in products that contain ingredients that are backed by scientific studies, like the ones she mentions above.

-“Just because something is very expensive, that doesn’t mean it going to help your skin.
+“Just because something is very expensive, that doesn’t mean it is going to help your skin.
 And just because something is natural doesn’t mean you can’t be allergic to it.”

 Because many beauty products contain preservatives, chemicals or fragrances that could irritate or dry out your skin, it’s a good idea to introduce new products one at a time.
 If you have sensitive skin, Dr. Khetarpal recommends using a pea-sized dot of product behind your ear, along your jawline, and waiting a day or two to make sure your skin doesn’t react before applying it to your whole face.